linuxfrorg/linuxfr.org/Container.md

 LinuxFr with Containers
 -----------------------

-To simplify set up of a developement environment, LinuxFr.org can be run with a container engine like Docker or Podman with the [`compose.yml`](./compose.yaml) file which describes how to build all needed services.
+To simplify set up of a development environment, LinuxFr.org can be run with a container engine like Docker or Podman with the [`compose.yml`](./compose.yaml) file which describes how to build all needed services.